Coffee consumption and cancers at other sitesPrint this page

 Maternal coffee consumption and childhood leukemia

-- Authors of a 2015 meta-analysis comprising a total of 3,649 cases and 5,705 controls conclude that their findings “confirm the detrimental association between maternal coffee consumption and childhood leukemia risk, and provide indications for a similar role for maternal cola consumption”108.
+- 2015 – a meta-analysis comprising a total of 3,649 cases and 5,705 controls conclude that their findings “confirm the detrimental association between maternal coffee consumption and childhood leukemia risk, and provide indications for a similar role for maternal cola consumption”97.

-- A further study published in 2015 examining parental smoking, maternal alcohol, coffee and tea consumption during pregnancy, and childhood acute leukemia concluded that childhood acute leukemia was not associated with coffee consumption during pregnancy, but an association was seen between coffee consumption and acute lymphoblastic leukemia109.
+- 2015 – a further study examining parental smoking, maternal alcohol, coffee and tea consumption during pregnancy, and childhood acute leukemia concluded that childhood acute leukemia was not associated with coffee consumption during pregnancy, but an association was seen between coffee consumption and acute lymphoblastic leukemia98.

 This information is intended for Healthcare professional audiences.